the-teachingRSE-project/competencies/competencies.md

 provide working, scalable, and future-proof solutions in a professional context and with common project and software management techniques, adapted to the needs of the research environment.
 Finally, as skilled researchers they combine the necessary foundations from their domain with software engineering skills to develop complex software.

+There are many ways to categorise the competencies of an RSE.
+We chose to distribute these competencies over the three categories to reflect the fact that RSEs are both competent researchers (the research skills, Section
+@sec:research-skills) and software engineers (the software/technical skills, Section @sec:software-skills).
+The third categories (communication skills, Section @sec:communication-skills) forms the bridge between the former two categories.

 <!-- Adapting to the software life cycle -->
 \skillsection{SWLC}